 And thanks to Pulido’s sabotaging of ward based elections, no candidate will be able to blunt the cash disparity with a well organized field operation (4).
 Our at-large election system ensures that money trumps old fashioned door-to-door canvassing, proving true to the old Wu-Tang maxim that cash rules everything around us.

 For the future of our city, we must reject the four candidates who would sell our city out to the highest bidder by voting against them this November.
 If we don’t, it won’t just be the Russians who will get away with buying an election using money and fear.

 - Santa Ana Police Officers Association Independent Expenditure Committee FPPC Form 460 Filing for the period of 01/01/18 – 06/20/2018

 - Jose Solorio Branded “Latino Trump,” Effort to Revive SanTana’s ICE Contract Fails

 - Former Santa Ana Police Chief Sues, Claiming He Was Pushed Out By Mayor and Police Union

 - Santa Ana Council Again Delays Vote on District Elections

 Hairo Cortes is a founding member and Executive Director of Chispa.
 His organizing background in immigrant rights has seen him lead local, statewide, and national campaigns against deportations and immigrant detention.
-His cultural and political commentary has been published in outlets like OC Weekly, Univision, and Latino Rebels, among others.
+His cultural and political commentary has been published in OC Weekly, Univision, and Latino Rebels, among others.
+You can usually find him singing along to Johnny Cash and playing with his cats, Om’Nom and Chispita.
 Chispa is a fiscally sponsored project of The Advocacy Fund, a 501(c)4 nonprofit organization.